-Exercise increased precautions in Madagascar due to civil unrest and crime.
+Exercise increased caution in Madagascar due to crime.

-Violent crime, such as armed robbery and assaults, is common in:
+Violent crime, such as armed robbery and assault, may occur throughout Madagascar and particularly in:

 - Antananarivo, Nosy Be, Toamasina (Tamatave), and Mahajunga